yashdahiya0/CS4540-Mozilla-Project-Group-7/doc/phase2/product.md

 # Short Report

-This report contains information about Docket extension.
+This short report contains information about Docket extension.
 1. It answers the question about what we have achieved in building Docket so far.
 2. The decisions or issues we had to deal with currently as well as anticipated.
 3. Promising progress towards our end goal.